jagill/nerd-smalltalk/src/html/timelineOfLife.md

 million years before being killed by a meteor, leading to 65 million years of mammalian domination.
 First first ancestors of the human branch arose 3 to 2 million years ago, leading to humans 200 thousand years ago.
-Everything that humans have recorded has occured in the last 10 thousand years.
+Everything that humans have recorded has occurred in the last 10 thousand years.